 Regardless of the comparisons you read all over the internet, the only person that can make the decision is you.
 Therefore, we encourage you to think about the settings and features that are most important to you.
 Are you looking for a cheap website?
 Is a beautiful theme the most essential to your company?
 Are you trying to make an online store?

-We recommend that you test all five of the top website builders, considering you can run a free trial for all of them.
+We recommend that you test all five of the top website builders, considering that all of them offer free trials.
 WordPress.org is not exactly a free trial, but they do offer a watered down version of the platform called WordPress.com.
-Anyways, check our final statements below.
+Anyways, check our final overview below.

 WIX is ideal for beginner and intermediate designers.
 The templates look sleek, and you can choose from lots of those templates and apps.
 Support is mainly focused online, but it comes in handy.
 The drag and drop builder is the best in the business.